LegendaryGuard/BFP/README.md

   - the player monster's ki trails are larger than other players'
   - the player monster generates bigger bubbles, smoke, and antigrav rock particles when charging/using ki boost
   - player monster's first-person and first-person vis mode viewpoints work properly
-  - player monster's third-person camera has improved focus (similar to BFP's standard third-person view but scaled for giant characters)
+  - player monster's third-person camera has improved focus in the code (similar to BFP's standard third-person view but scaled for giant characters), it can be enabled by setting `BFP_MONSTER_CAMERA_VIEWPOS` macro to `0` and recompile the code, although the traceable crosshair looks a bit jerky
   - `g_monster` cvar enables the monster/big monkey feature (that happened in the RC/beta versions)
   - available in the UI, maps marked as `monster` besides `oozaru` can be viewed in the GAME SERVER menu
 - team last man standing has the following in-game differences compared to the original: